in order for the truth to have a chance to penetrate, to reveal itself.”

 The named is the mother of myriad things"

-A case in point: The realm of words creates a world of thought where the word "swearing" could either describe what emerges when a person angrily launches into a foul-mouthed condemnation of something -- or what happens when a person wholeheartedly takes a sacred oath.
+A case in point: The realm of words creates a situation where the word "swearing" could either describe what emerges when a person angrily launches into a foul-mouthed condemnation of something or it's opposite.
+Swearing is also what happens when a person wholeheartedly takes a sacred oath.

 So what does the word "swear" actually mean?
 (For that matter what does "mean," mean?
-I mused about a bit in Your MMM Courtesy Wake Up Call: What's Love Got To Do with It?)
+I mused that Your MMM Courtesy Wake Up Call: What's Love Got To Do with It?)

 Over the years, it's become clearer and clearer to me that any particular word, or even a whole string of those slippery devils, at best, can only hint at the Truth.
 Most often, they just lead to a more complicated web of endless definition.

-This makes True Communication extremely interesting.
-It involves myriad factors beyond the exchange of words.
+This makes real communication extremely interesting.
+It involves myriad factors beyond the actual exchange of words.
 In fact, if you are really paying attention during a conversation, what is not said may be more meaningful than what is said.
 The devil isn't merely in the details.
-The devil is the details -- when those slippery devils are devoid of a Connection to the Truth of the Matter.
+The devil is the details -- when those slippery devils operate to take us further and further away from the Truth.
 Truth, I have found, is ultimately a matter of Heart, not the thinking mind.

-For me, staying Connected to the Heart takes Practice.
+Yet, staying connected to our hearts is not easy.
+It takes Practice.
 And Practice takes courage, effort -- and Commitment.